pillilz/jekyll_deployment_via_github_webhook/README.md

 externally provided email address is sending an email with the Jekyll logs to a potentially manipulated email address.

-The deployment script should be called with sudo using a non-privileged user, as described above.
+The deployment script should be called with `sudo` using a non-privileged user, as described above.
 This allows the website to be deployed read-only for the webserver and protects the SSH key from the webserver.

-The deployment script preforms the following actions:
+The deployment script performs the following actions:

 1. Update the local repository via git pull - **low risk**
-1. Jekyll build - **medium risk**, due to the fact that Jekyll performs complex processing Liquid program code.
+1. Jekyll build - **medium risk**, due to the fact that Jekyll performs complex processing of Liquid program code.
 A [vulnerability](https://nvd.nist.gov/vuln/detail/CVE-2018-17567) in a previous Jekyll version has resulted in arbitrary file reads.
 This risk is somewhat mitigated by executing Jekyll with an non-privileged user and can